scala/scala-xml/README.md

 The latest stable release of Scala XML is 1.3.0.

-Experimental milestone releases of Scala XML version 2.0 are available.
-Since 2.0.0-M3, Scala 3 is supported.
-See the changes for 2.0 in `CHANGELOG.md`.
+Our experimental milestones in the 2.0.0-Mx series include support for Scala 3 prerelease versions.
+See also the changes for 2.0 in `CHANGELOG.md`.

 ## Maintenance status